 Here are Dolphin's 10 tips for small business social media updates.

-Calendar: With any type of marketing it’s helpful to have a content marketing calendar – can your business tie into larger events?
+Calendar: With any type of marketing it’s helpful to have a content calendar; can your business tie into larger events?
 How far in advance should you be thinking about this to get your content out there?
-As an example, say you run an independent café, can you get some cupcakes made with hearts for Valentine’s day?
+For example, say you run an independent café, can you get some cupcakes made with hearts for Valentine’s day?
 Then share the images online, and accompany it with a Facebook post that includes the recipe.
 The images you can post on the day to Twitter and Instagram but the Facebook post will need to be sent out in time for people who are searching for Valentine’s Day cupcake recipes.

-The Great Google: Move one step further than just “Googling it” – note the options Google give you underneath the search box:
+The Great Google: Move one step further than just “Googling it” by noting the options Google gives you underneath the search box: